 ■ Use empire as a category of analysis in historical study.

 ■ Consider and assess innovative methodological approaches to US history from a variety of disciplinary sub-fields.

-■ Enhance students' abilities as historians by evaluating and critiquing primary and secondary source documentation on weekly topics of study.
+■ Hone their abilities as historians by evaluating and critiquing primary and secondary source documentation on weekly topics of study.

-■ Review relevant scholarly articles and primary sources and present findings to peers.
+■ Review relevant scholarly articles and primary sources and present their findings to their peers.

 ■ Interrogate popular narratives about America's place in modern global history.